 While a lot of responsibility for making a site SEO-friendly rests with the user, most of the popular website builders out there will usually offer a helping hand.
 We’ve looked for software that makes executing the basics easy, such as adding and editing metadata (descriptions, titles, keywords, etc.), or generating and submitting a sitemap (many builders will do the former for you, and some will do the latter too).

 Again, if the software doesn’t handle this itself, it’s perfectly acceptable for the functionality to be provided via integrations instead.
-And, speaking of integrations, the ability to smoothly connect to popular web analytics (with Google Analytics being the most notable) is also a welcome inclusion with a top website builder.
+The ability to smoothly connect to popular web analytics (with Google Analytics being the most notable) is also a welcome inclusion with a top website builder.

 In addition to the resolution and so on, you also want the overall layout of your site to adapt to different screen sizes.
 Most quality website builders will handle this by making pages more ‘vertical’ to fit narrower screens, rearranging the content into taller, thinner columns which are easily scrollable.